Research Mode (Cafes)

 Overview

 Research Mode ("Cafes") is a standalone research feature where you create independent research workspaces, gather material from multiple sources, and curate findings for use in your Scribes.
-Available to all tiers — Free users can access Research Cafes using their token balance.
+Available to every signed-in user — token balance is the only limit.

 Getting Started